Updated 13 Jan 2019

 I’m still using the I-9 daily because I originally started using it on a migraine without aura that was combined with the horrific pain of trigeminal neuropathy (more on that in another article).
 I’d actually been using the (borrowed) Infratonic 8000 and the Infratonic 9 (portable) for 2 months before this hemiplegic migraine.
 That means all the weeks I’d already been using the sound waves on my pain may have contributed to shortening the duration of my latest hemiplegic migraine.
 I can’t know the answer to that: I only know that I plan on continuing to use the Infratonic 9 every day, whether or not I have a migraine, to reduce the pain, frequency, and duration of any future migraine attacks.
 (When I figure out a good maintenance routine for the I-9 and migraine, I’ll put up some articles on it.)

 Questions about the Infratonic 9 for Migraine

 If you have any questions about my using the Infratonic 9 for my migraine, please do ask in the Comments (or on Twitter).

-Since I’ve also been treating that excruciating pain with the I-9, I’d be happy to answer questions about it before I get my article finished: but, yes, the I-9 does reduce the pain of trigeminal neuropathy, and after 6 weeks of treatment, I am beginning to have some pain-free periods.
+Since I’ve also been treating the excruciating pain of atypical trigeminal neuropathy with the I-9, I’d be happy to answer questions about it before I get my article finished: but, yes, the I-9 does reduce the pain of atypical trigeminal neuropathy — both the constant, unremmitting pain and the fierce, electric-shock bolts of pain — and after 6 weeks of treatment, I am beginning to have some pain-free periods.